shiur torah

 Read more

 The story is told in the Parashat Behalotcha 9:6-14 of people who approached our teacher Moshe and posed a very logical request.
-They have been carrying the bodies of people who passed away, and as the law states, those who have been exposed to the dead body are ritually unclean, and may not partake in the offering of Korban Pesach that is brought on the Holiday of Pesach.
+They have been carrying the bodies of people who passed away, and as the law states, those who have been exposed to the dead body are ritually unclean and may not partake in the offering of Korban Pesach that is brought on the Holiday of Pesach.
 But they felt - why should they miss out on this commandment, and they also want to have a share in it!
 So Moshe, after speaking with Hashem, was told that the nation of Israel gets a new commandment of a Second Pesach or Pesach Sheni, which will allow them to fulfill some of the rituals and get Merit for the performed mitzvah as if they have fulfilled it as well - they were given a Second Chance.

 But here it gets more interesting.
-There's a discussion in Masechet Sanhedrin, that goes like this: what if the person skipped the Holiday of Pesach on purpose, but on the Pesach Sheni wants to partake in the mitzvah, how will that work..?
+There's a discussion in Masechet Sanhedrin that goes like this: what if the person skipped the Holiday of Pesach on purpose, but on the Pesach Sheni wants to partake in the mitzvah, how will that work..?

 So, this is where I would like to drop the anchor.

-But what is the character trait that played the role in his decision not come to the Seder, but enjoy himself somewhere else when he was supposed to be together with the others?
+But what is the character trait that played the role in his decision not to come to the Seder, but enjoy himself somewhere else when he was supposed to be together with the others?
 It is a trait of Gaavah or Arrogance, Bloated Ego, or a mix of the few.

-Sometimes we let our traits of arrogance, ego, and chutzpah shine and run wild.
-Be it in the service of Hashem where we allow ourselves to bend some of the laws, and not follow them as Hashem commanded, or ignore them altogether and be on the loose.
-Or maybe it is the laws between fellow men, be it monetary, slander, or many other ways one can hurt the other individual.
+Sometimes, we let our traits of arrogance, ego, and chutzpah shine and run wild.
+Be it in the service of Hashem where we allow ourselves to bend some of the laws and not follow them as Hashem commanded, or ignore them altogether and be on the loose.
+Or maybe, it is the laws between fellow men, be it monetary, slander, or many other ways one can hurt the other individual.
 But either way, we are sure that we are loved and accepted by Hashem, but maybe...

 As it says in the Book of Prophet Ezekiel in 41:22, ...And He said to me, This is the table that is before Hashem... maybe we have disqualified ourselves from His Table, by acting as the Fifth Son - and now we are no longer there, because of the things we have done on purpose.
-Oh maybe Hashem is NO Longer Present at Our Table, and we have to go through the painstaking process of wiping clean those traits of ego and arrogance, deal with the consequences of our traits, and eventually take our rightful place at the table of Hashem or have Him be present at Our Table.
+Oh, maybe Hashem is NO Longer Present at Our Table, and we have to go through the painstaking process of wiping clean those traits of ego and arrogance, deal with the consequences of our traits, and eventually take our rightful place at the table of Hashem or have Him be present at Our Table.

 The Hebrew word for "table" is "shulchan" (שלחן).
 The same Hebrew letters can be rearranged to spell "lenachash" (לנחש) - "to a snake."
-It is either we change and our Shulchan becomes "a table [before Hashem]", or we make it "lenachash" - to a snake - that kills and makes our food, us and our lives - "zivchei meitim" — lifeless, dead, and full of impurities.
+It is either we change, and our Shulchan becomes "a table [before Hashem]", or we make it "lenachash" - to a snake - that kills and makes our food, us and our lives - "zivchei meitim" — lifeless, dead, and full of impurities.

 In a few places in the Torah, it says - Ish Ish... which may be explained the following way.
-The first Ish translated as Man which includes all men, but the second one talks about the person who says: It does not mean me.
+The first Ish is translated as Man, which includes all men, but the second one talks about the person who says: It does not mean me.
 And it has no connection to me, in no way it concerns me as I am above all of that - comes Hashem and adds a second Ish, to include exactly the one that tries to exclude himself: Ish - Yes, You Too May Be if not already The Fifth Son.

 Shmuel Katanov